mautic/mautic-zapier/README.md

 ![How to enable API and basic auth](https://www.mautic.org/wp-content/uploads/2018/02/enable-api.png)

-Now Zapier will be able to create actions and triggers with your Mautic installation.
+Zapier will be able to create actions and triggers with your Mautic installation.

 ## Sign up for a Zapier account

 1. Go to the [Zapier website](https://zapier.com).
-2. Select the Sign Up for Free button or enter info in the form.
+2. Select the "Sign Up for Free" button.

 Or log into your existing Zapier account.